michael-read/sensor-data-scala-proto-grpc/README.md

 ![Akka Data Pipelines](adp.png)
-# Akka Data Pipelines - Streaming Data Pipelines Simplified - Blog Intro
+# Akka Data Pipelines - Streaming Data Pipelines Simplified - Introduction

 For me, streaming data in motion is much more interesting than data at rest.